 • Gender-responsive workplace level mechanisms on labour laws compliance, and OSH are implemented.

-Key Priority ActivitiesThe project will focus on activities that aim to improve capacities of government and social partners through capacity building and competency-based programs and establishing and enhancing online systems; increase awareness of workers and employers’ organizations through the development of sector specific information, education and communication materials, and conduct of advocacy and education campaigns; and enhance gender responsiveness of systems and mechanisms in the rural sectors through gender supply chain mapping and localization and mainstreaming of gender laws and practices.
-Among the major project activities include, but not limited to: sectoral assessment and gender supply chain mapping; capacity building and competency-based programs; development of sector specific IEC, establishing and enhancing online systems; localization and mainstreaming of gender, labor laws and standards, and OSH; enhancing social dialogue.
+Key Priority ActivitiesThe project will focus on activities that aim to improve capacities of government and social partners through supporting the development of tripartite compliance plans, development of sector-specific standards, capacity building and competency-based programs and establishing and enhancing online systems; increase awareness of workers and employers’ organizations through the development of sector specific information, education and communication materials, and conduct of advocacy and education campaigns; and enhance gender responsiveness of systems and mechanisms in the rural sectors through gender supply chain mapping and localization and mainstreaming of gender laws and practices.

-Department of Labor and Employment (DOLE) and its relevant attached bureaus and agencies, Department of Trade and Industry (DTI), Department of Agriculture (DA), Department of Environment and Natural Resources (DENR), Bureau of Fisheries and Aquatic Resources (BFAR), Philippine Commission of Women (PCW), the National OSH Inter-Government Coordination and Cooperation Committee (OSH-IGC3) established under RA 11058, Employers’ Confederation of the Philippines (ECOP) their local chambers of commerce and member organisations belonging to these sectors, Sentro ng Progresibong Manggagawa (SENTRO), Federation of Free Workers (FFW), National Trade Union Congress (NTUC), Trade Union Congress of the Philippines -Associated Labour Unions (TUCP-ALU), other national and sectoral workers’ organisations, IndustriALL Global Unions, selected local government units, local workers’ groups, relevant civil society organisations and private compliance initiatives.
+Department of Labor and Employment (DOLE) and its relevant attached bureaus and agencies, Department of Trade and Industry (DTI), Department of Agriculture (DA), Department of Environment and Natural Resources (DENR), Bureau of Fisheries and Aquatic Resources (BFAR), Philippine Commission of Women (PCW), the National OSH Inter-Government Coordination and Cooperation Committee (OSH-IGC3), Employers’ Confederation of the Philippines (ECOP), their local chambers of commerce and member organisations belonging to these sectors, Sentro ng Progresibong Manggagawa (SENTRO), Federation of Free Workers (FFW), National Trade Union Congress (NTUC), Trade Union Congress of the Philippines - Associated Labour Unions (TUCP-ALU), National Anti-Poverty Commission – Workers in the Informal Sector (NAPC-WIS), other national and sectoral workers’ organisations, IndustriALL Global Unions, selected local government units, local workers’ groups, relevant civil society organisations and private compliance initiatives.